-As many individuals turn to convenient appliances, do-it-yourself repairs, and modern-day technology, the risk of electrical shock continues to rise.
-A study by the Center for Disease Control determined that most electrocutions are caused while using appliances or while handling lighting equipment, power tools, or extension cords.
+As the prevalence of convenient appliances, do-it-yourself repairs, and modern technology rises, so does the risk of electrical shock incidents.
+Shockingly, a study by the Center for Disease Control revealed that most electrocutions occur while using appliances or handling lighting equipment, power tools, or extension cords.

 Types of Electrical Injury Claims

-Electrical injuries can occur when an individual is exposed to a low or high-voltage electrical source.
-The severity of one’s injuries could vary depending on the type of electrical current, the voltage, the length of exposure, and the health status of the individual at the time of the accident.
-Here are the most common electrical injuries reported:
+Electrical injuries can result from exposure to low or high-voltage electrical sources.
+The severity of the injuries can vary depending on factors such as the type of electrical current, voltage, length of exposure, and the individual’s health status during the incident.
+The most common electrical injuries reported include:

-- Electrical Flash Injuries: these injuries are often quick but intense shocks that can cause surface burns but rarely involve an electrical current traveling past the skin.
+- Electrical Flash Injuries: Intense but quick shocks causing surface burns without the electrical current traveling past the skin.

-- Electrical Flame Injuries: these injuries occur when one’s clothing is in contact with an electrical source causing it to catch fire.
+- Electrical Flame Injuries: Injuries occurring when clothing comes into contact with an electrical source, causing it to catch fire.

-- True Electrical Injuries: these injuries occur when an individual has become a part of an electrical circuit, resulting in observable entrance and exit sites for the current.
-These injuries have the potential to cause damage to virtually every organ system.
+- True Electrical Injuries: Injuries happening when an individual becomes part of an electrical circuit, leading to observable entrance and exit sites for the current.
+These injuries can damage virtually every organ system.

 Electrocution Injuries are Common at Home